-Through December 31, 2018, a participating employee was eligible to receive a normal retirement benefit on the first of the month after which the employee has attained age sixty-two and completed ten years of service.
-The Plan was amended effective January 1, 2019 to change the normal retirement eligibility criteria to the first of the month after which the employee has attained age sixty-two and completed seven years of service.
-The Plan was amended effective January 1, 2021 to change the normal retirement eligibility criteria to the first of the month after which the employee has attained age sixty-two and completed six years of service, or 30 years of service regardless of age.
-The Plan was amended effective January 1, 2022 to change the normal retirement eligibility criteria to the first of the month after which the employee has attained age sixtytwo and completed five years of service, or 30 years of service regardless of age.
+A participating employee is eligible to receive a normal retirement benefit on the first of the month after which he meets one of the eligibility rules: For participating employees who were active before January 1, 2019 - 10 years of service and at least age sixty-two.
+For participating employees who were active between January 1, 2019 and December 31, 2020 - 7 years of service and at least age sixty-two.
+For participating employees who were active between 31, 2021 - 6 years of service and at least age sixty-two.
+For participating employees who were active on or after January 1, 2022 - 5 years of service and at least age sixty-two.
+For participating employees who were active on or after January 1, 2021 - with 30 years of service, regardless of age.

 The monthly retirement benefit payable to an employee is equal to 1.2% of the member's average final compensation for each year of creditable service through January 31, 1991; and 1.4% of the member's average final compensation for each year of creditable service thereafter.
 The annual retirement benefit may not exceed the lesser of \$75,000 or 100% of the average final compensation.